 - Able to complete an application and participate in an interview in English

-*While organizations must be IRS-recognized 501(c)(3) nonprofits, there is no geographic restriction on the programs for which they are applying.
+* Organizations without 501(c)(3) status may apply with a fiscal sponsor provided they meet all other eligibility criteria and upload financials representing their operations.
+While organizations must have 501(c)(3) status or a fiscal sponsor, there is no geographic restriction on the programs for which they are applying.

 Additionally, the following are not eligible to apply for a grant: